 A degree from Worcester is a great investment in your future.
 It’s important to take the time to find out about the cost of living and studying here, so you know what to expect.
 There is plenty of help available and changes to the student loan system means that part-time students can more easily access funds.

-For complete details, visit our Figure out Finances section.
+For more information on finances whilst at University please visit our Figure out Finances section.

 Accommodation for mature students